NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 * In case of `${all-event-properties:Format=[key] is [value]}` this would write: `Test is InfoWrite, coolness is 200%, a is not b`

-##Logging exceptions handling
+##Logging exceptions **breaking change**

-Logging exceptions information is now more consistent and complete.
+Logging exceptions is now more consistent and complete then before.
 This is a breaking change.
 All the logger methods, like `.Debug`, `Error` etc has now a first optional parameter of the type `Exception`.
 Only that parameter would be written as `Exception` to the log and can be used in the layout renderer like ` ${exception:format=tostring}`.

 Changes: